You got the invitation for your friends' wedding and found the perfect wedding gift when suddenly it hits you. What are you going to wear?

 - A beautiful hat that coordinates with your outfit

-- If it's cool outside, a wool suit, a sweater and tie underneath a blazer, or a navy blazer with charcoal pants
+- If it's cool outside, a wool suit, a sweater, and tie underneath a blazer

 - A button-up shirt, tie and pants dressed up with a blazer

-- If it's formal, wear a dark suit - tuxedos are not appropriate before 6:00 p.m.
+- A dark suit *tuxedos are not appropriate before 6 p.m.)

 - A dressy suit or a cocktail suit